Ratchet & Clank: History

 Sony started to plan for the 2016 film adaption of the first game; by nature, the screenplay of the film deviated in several areas from the story of the first game.
-As Sony wanted a companion game, Insomniac worked to create a re-imagining of the first game, informed by the changes made for the film's screenplay.
+As Sony wanted a companion game, Insomniac worked to create a remake of the first game, informed by the changes made for the film's screenplay.

 Alongside Insomniac's development, the series has included two spin-off games developed by High Impact Games designed for the PlayStation Portable, Size Matters (2007) and Secret Agent Clank (2008).

 The next game, Ratchet & Clank: Rift Apart (2021), was revealed at the 2020 PS5 Future of Gaming event on June 11, 2020.
-The title was developed exclusively for PlayStation 5.
+Initially a title exclusive to PlayStation 5, it was later released on Windows on July 26, 2023.